Bukola Adeeyo rains beautiful prayers on her son as he marks 3rd birthday

 - The actress shared adorable photos of her boy which appeared to have been taken for the special occasion

-- Adeeyo rained prayed on her baby boy as fans and colleagues flooded her comment section with birthday wishes
+- Adeeyo rained prayers on her baby boy as fans and colleagues flooded her comment section with birthday wishes

-Popualr Yoruba actress, Bukola Adeeyo's son Jayden is celebrating his second birthday today, February 11.
+Popular Yoruba actress, Bukola Adeeyo's son Jayden, is celebrating his second birthday today, February 11.

-Just like may others, Adeeyo shared a post where she celebrated her handsome son with beautiful words.
+Just like many others, Adeeyo shared a post where she celebrated her handsome son with beautiful words.

 See the post below: